A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

   - ROUND 1:
     - Karzoug casts time stop and inside that casts Foresight, Stoneskin and Fiery Body (which can fly).
     - The blue dragon begins the fight next to Karzoug’s throne, and flies out toward the PCs to breathe lightning on them.
-    - The rune giant begins between the runewell and the throne—he closes the distance to the PCs and casts true seeing.
+    - The rune giant begins between the runewell and the throne.
+He closes the distance to the PCs and casts true seeing.
-    - A warden of thunder stands atop each of the balconies at area Y2—each of them casts chain lightning.
+    - A warden of thunder stands atop each of the balconies at area Y2.
+Each of them casts chain lightning.
   - ROUND 2:
     - Karzoug casts Meteor Storm and quickened horrid wilting
     - The blue dragon makes physical attacks and breathes lightning as he can.